gchq/stroom-docs/content/en/docs/quick-start-guide/_index.md

 date: 2021-07-09
 tags:
 description: >
+  How to setup an instance of Stroom and get started processing data.
 ---

 In this quick-start guide you will learn how to use Stroom to get from [this CSV](resources/mock_stroom_data.csv), which looks like this: